wp-plugins/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.1.8 =
+* Added filter to wppb_curpageurl() function to easily modify returned URL: apply_filters('wppb_curpageurl', $pageURL)
+* Fixed a issue with default fields not having labels and descriptions localized sometimes
+* Removed link to author page in logged in user shortcode
+* Shortcodes on Basic Info page should no longer be translated
+* Replaced home_url with site_url in login.php
+* Fixed an error when admin was editing another user from the front end sometimes we got 'This email is already reserved to be used soon.'
+* Select a User to edit (as admin) adds HTML special char (&amp;) in URL when should not
+* Added filters that can be used to stop emails being sent to users or admins
+* Redirect registration form after login to same page.
+Also added a filter on the url

 = 2.1.7 =
-Added reCaptcha support for default login, register and lost password forms as well as PB forms + our own login widget Added RTL support for Profile Buider Forms
+* Added reCaptcha support for default login, register and lost password forms as well as PB forms + our own login widget
+* Added RTL support for Profile Buider Forms
-Fixed a problem regarding required fields
+* Fixed a problem regarding required fields
-Added filter on add custom field values on user signup 'wppb_add_to_user_signup_form_meta' Fixed issue where username was sent instead of email when Login with Email was set in the user emails
+* Added filter on add custom field values on user signup 'wppb_add_to_user_signup_form_meta'
+* Fixed issue where username was sent instead of email when Login with Email was set in the user emails

 = 2.1.6 =
 * Updated translation files.